 “The sixth principle is that energetic physical sports aren’t a luxury or a way to blow off steam, but they’re absolutely the only way to confer grace on the human presence.
 And that grace translates into power and into money later on.
-Also, sports teaches you patience in handling pain and dealing with emergencies which occur regularly in sports.
+Also, sports teaches you patience in handling pain and dealing with emergencies that occur regularly in sports.

 “The seventh curricular them in elite private boarding schools is a complete theory of access to any workplace or any person.
-You’d be better off, than reading a civics textbook, to set a kid with the challenge of getting a private meeting with the mayor of Los Angeles and let him work, for a year, on constructing an access to the mayor.
+You’d be better off, than reading a civics textbook, to set a kid with the challenge of getting a private meeting with the mayor of Los Angeles and let him work, for a year, on constructing access to the mayor.
 Because that’s how… does that sound fanciful to you?
 My kids, from a very ordinary New York public school, got access not only to New York City’s mayor, but to New York State’s governor, and CEO’s beyond count; you can do this too.
 Teach your kids how to access places and people that he or she wants or needs.

 Responsibility and Leadership

-“Number eight is responsibility, as an utterly essential part of the curriculum.
+“Number eight is responsibility.
+As an utterly essential part of the curriculum.
 And yes, that includes things like washing dishes.
 An elite private boarding school will ask a kid to care for a horse, to take some important community service, to go for leadership in clubs; much easier to get than you think because if the club is actually doing anything, it’s a lot of hard work to be the leader and few people want that.
-Always to grab for responsibility when it’s offered and to always deliver more than is asked for.
+Always grab for responsibility when it’s offered and to always deliver more than is asked for.

 Code of Standards

 “Number nine, and this is a long-range comprehensive thing that needs to be checked regularly, that you don’t ever quite get there.
-It’s arrival at a personal code of standards.
+It’s an arrival at a personal code of standards.
 Standards in production, standards in behavior, and standards in morality.

 Familiarity with the Arts